Skip to content

 10. Server architecture supports adding platform routes (#50, #347) without restructuring

-11. v1 web/gi-kg-viz/ can be removed after v2 validation
+11. v1 web/gi-kg-viz/ removed (Phase 4 complete)

 12. All documentation deliverables complete (see Definition of Done below)